Knocking 'Round the Zoo

 Allmusic critic Lindsay Planer describes "Knocking 'Round the Zoo" as a "pseudo-blues."
 The lyrics were inspired by Taylor's stay at the psychiatric facility McLean Hospital.
 In the first verse of the song, Taylor sings that "There's bars on all the windows and they're countin' up the spoons."
 In actuality, McLean had 2000 pound security screens on the windows rather than bars, but they did use special utensils and count all the metal after each meal.
 The verse goes on to state that "if I'm feeling edgy there's a chick who's paid to be my slave/And she'll hit me with a needle if she thinks I'm trying to misbehave."
 In the second verse, Taylor further sings of his anger towards the workers at McLean.
 In the third verse, Taylor sings of how he felt ostracized at McLean with lines such as "Now my friends all come to see me/They point at me and stare."
 According to the editors of Time, "Taylor adds a chilling descant of bedlamite sounds" to this verse.
 Rolling Stone critic Timothy Crouse describes the song's drum beat as "sinister" and its guitar playing as "nervous," stating that this reflects the "anger and impatience" Taylor felt at McLean.

 Rolling Stone Album Guide critic Mark Coleman considers "Knocking 'Round the Zoo" a "highlight" of James Taylor, describing it as "kicky" and saying that it predicted the path Taylor would take in future recordings.
 Time praises its "witty, riffy musical irony."
 Rolling Stone critic Jon Landau says that it "combines a subdued sense of humor with more naturalism."
 Taylor biographer Timothy White criticizes the "ponderous" prelude on string instruments that arranger Richard Hewson prepended to the song on the James Taylor album.
 Rolling Stone writer Jules Siegel criticized the song for sounding like "a sado-masochistic fantasy."
 Siegel suggested that Taylor was making himself out to be an aristocrat and still in control despite being in a mental hospital, with "a female attendant paid to be his slave."
 Siegel also criticizes the line about the attendant hitting him with a needle.
-Author Ian Helperin criticizes the compact disc release of James Taylor and the Original Flying Machine for revising the instrumentation.
+Author Ian Halperin criticizes the compact disc release of James Taylor and the Original Flying Machine for revising the instrumentation.